syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Changing editors order of the group in grid rows
+## Changing the editors order of the group in grid rows

 The order of the editors of group in grid row can be changed within a row by using `RowOrder` and `ItemsOrderInRow` properties[DataFormDisplayOptions] attribute and by handling `GenerateDataFormItem` event.